LazezBZH/customizable-react-modal-lazez/README.md

-# A modal React component customize it with your favorite colors
+# A modal React component, customize it with your favorite colors!

 ## About